Bri Teresi Shows Off Her Incredible Figure In A Black Bikini On Instagram

 Last week, Bri teased her fans with some topless pictures while sitting in a bathtub.
 The model wore nothing but her white lace panties and covered her breasts with her hands so as not to violate Instagram’s policy on nudity.

-As of the writing of this piece, the picture has amassed more than 12,000 likes and over 200 comments where fans and followers drooled over the model’s hotness and showered her with compliments.
+As of the writing of this piece, the picture has amassed more than 12,000 likes and over 200 comments, as fans and followers drooled over the model’s hotness and showered her with compliments.

-Hannah Palmer, Daniella Chavez, Emma Glover and Kara Lina also liked or commented on the picture to show support and appreciation.
+Hannah Palmer, Daniella Chavez, Emma Glover, and Kara Lina also liked or commented on the picture to show support and appreciation.

-Although Bri is predominately popular for her skin-baring picture on Instagram, she is also known for her fashion sense.
+Although Bri is predominately popular for her skin-baring pictures on Instagram, she is also known for her fashion sense.
 As The Inquisitr previously noted, Bri wowed her fans in the beginning of the month by sharing a picture of herself where she could be seen wearing a beautiful sundress.
 This proves that whether Bri chooses to show skin or not, fans love to see her new pictures all the time.